DFRobot/DFRobot_ICG20660L/python/raspberrypi/README.md

 def __init__(self,addr):

 '''
-  @brief The constructor of the ICG20660L sensor using SPI communication.
+  @brief The constructor of the ICG20660L sensor, using SPI communication.
   @param cs:  SPI chip select pin, connected to IO pin of raspberry pi.
 '''
 def __init__(self, cs):

 '''
   @brief Initialize the sensor.
 After initialization, all sensors are turned off, and the corresponding configuration needs to be turned on through enableSensor.
-  @param mode: Does configuration read sensor data from FIFO or register?
+  @param mode: Configure to read sensor data from FIFO or register?
   @n     eREG_MODE :   Read sensor data from data register.
   @n     eFIFO_MODE:   Read sensor data from 512 bytes FIFO.
-Note:Read from FIFO, accelerometer, gyroscope, and temperature must all be enabled,
+Note:Read from FIFO, accelerometer, gyroscope and temperature must all be enabled,
   @n and the internal sampling rate must be configured to be consistent.
   @return status:
   @n      0 : Initialization success.